 You have a starting point, but this step will bring you closer to who you would like to be.

 Since people are usually inspired by things they see in others, this is a great way to exploit it.

-- You might be a little envy that Harley Quinn gets to do anything she wants in Batman and you love how playful, spontaneous and a little crazy she is.
+- You might be a little envious that Harley Quinn gets to do anything she wants in Batman and you love how playful, spontaneous, and a little wild she is.

 - You might adore the confidence and radical positivity of your favorite Youtuber;

-Important!
-Do not feel like you are going to copy someone.
-You won’t.
-Copying others is the lamest thing you can do.
-It is not adding anything beneficial to your persona – it’s just replacing what you have with what others do, so it’s more of losing your personality than building it.
+Impersonating is not adding anything beneficial to your persona – it’s just replacing what you have with what others do, so it’s more of losing your personality than building it.
 (This applies in business too).
-Copycats think that they can be someone else just by stealing other people’s ideas, but in reality – all they get is just… cringe.
-Don’t be one.

 For example, you would love to be as elegant and sophisticated as Victoria Beckham…

 Thank u #TeamVB x VB Kisses #VBSS19 #LFW #VBSince08

 Google about her, watch a few interviews, and jot down the things you notice about her personality & habits (remember – this is not about the looks).